D-Robotics/line_follower/README.md

 - Data collection and annotation, obtain corresponding data according to the task goal and annotate it for model training;
 - Model selection, select a suitable model structure according to the task goal to ensure that both performance and accuracy meet the requirements;
 - Model training, train the model using annotated data to achieve the required accuracy;
-- Model conversion, convert the trained floating-point model into a fixed-point model that can run on the Horizon RDK using the algorithm tool chain;
+- Model conversion, convert the trained floating-point model into a fixed-point model that can run on the RDK using the algorithm tool chain;
-- Edge deployment, run the converted model on the Horizon RDK, obtain perceptual results, and control robot motion.
+- Edge deployment, run the converted model on the RDK, obtain perceptual results, and control robot motion.

 The system workflow is as follows: